Making A Cardboard Box To Ship Art

 - Draw your lines on cardboard.
 You will need a piece of cardboard that is (L + 2D + 8T) by (2W + 3D + 12T).
 Make sure that lower left corner is square (90°).
 You can lay out the cut and fold lines with the carpenter's square using a number of techniques.
 Along the bottom and right edges of the plans in red, I've given mathematical expressions giving the distance from the lower left corner of the cardboard of all necessary construction lines, or you could use a subset (smaller number) of lines on an incremental basis.

 - Cut the solid cut-lines with a box cutter.

 - You can use a spline installation tool (a.k.a screen rolling tool) to crease the fold lines (dashed lines on the plan).
 The spline tool requires much less pressure when creasing with the 'grain' than when going against it.

 - Use contact cement to glue the pieces together as shown in the plan.

 For ease of packing, our box opens on a side with the length as one edge.
 For strength, that side's other edge is the depth, and all of the doubled sides have the depth as one edge.
 If you would rather your box open along one of the other sides, just redefine the dimensions as necessary.

 These are the numbers that you will plug into the mathematical expressions on the plans.
 These plans will give you a box that has that much clear space on the inside.
 (Your carrier will be interested in the outside measurements, which can be conservatively estimated by adding four times the cardboard thickness to each of the three dimensions.)

 And that's it, you are finished.
 Congratulations.
-You can contact us if you have any suggestions for improvement.
+You can contact us if you have any questions, or hit the Comment Button below if you have any suggestions for improvement.